OpenVR-Advanced-Settings/OpenVR-AdvancedSettings/Readme.md

 - **Allow External App Chaperone Edits:** Incorporates changes to the chaperone and universe center made by other applications.
 These changes could come from anywhere, including apps with unpredictable interactions with Advanced Settings.
 Therefore, this option opens the potential for chaperone misalignment or corruption.
 However it also allows other chaperone tweaking tools to function in tandem with Advanced Settings. **This option should only be checked if required for compatibility with other apps.** *Note: Changes will only take effect when offsets and rotation are all zero.*
 - **Old-Style Motion:** Uses the old system of writing the chaperone universe center and bounds to disk every frame.
 Use this option only if you experience issues with playspace motion such as snapping back to reset position after releasing a space-drag.
 This old mode is smooth on most systems but is in theory less performant than the normal method.
 - **Universe-Centered Rotation:** Causes Rotation to be applied to Universe Center Rather than HMD (Disables offsets automatically compensating to pivot at the HMD).
-- **Enable Auto-set Seated Offsets During Seated Recenter:** Stops the Space Offsets tab offsets from moving you to the center during seated mode recentering.
-(In case the offset recentering interferes with position in some applications).
-- **Disable All Motion Features When in Seated Mode:** Use this if Advanced Settings causes strange positioning in a seated application.
+- **Enable Motion Features When in Seated Mode:** Uncheck this if Advanced Settings causes strange positioning in a seated application.
 (Different apps handle seated mode in different ways, some are less compatible with Advanced Settings).
-Note: all Space Offsets and Motion tab features will be disabled.
+Note: if unchecked, all Space Offsets and Motion tab features will be disabled.
 - **Disable Automatic Crash Recovery of Chaperone Config:** This prevents applying of the last good autosaved chaperone profile when starting up after not shutting down properly.
 - **Disable App Vsync:** Allows setting a custom base update rate for Advanced Settings.
 (Might be useful on HMDs with very high or very low refresh rates).